Upgrading your build from Gradle 7.x to the latest

 Unique attribute sets

-The set of Attributes associated with a consumable configuration within a project, must be unique across all other configurations within that project _which share the same set of Capabilitys.
-This will be checked at the end of configuring variant configurations, as they are locked against further mutation.
+The set of Attributes associated with a consumable configuration within a project, must be unique across all other configurations within that project which share the same set of Capabilitys.

 If the set of attributes is shared across configurations, consider adding an additional attribute to one of the variants for the sole purpose of disambiguation.